 Create response templates

 Your team will need to respond to a wide range of customer support requests.
 They may need to help customers place orders, assist with processing returns, and educate customers on your products or services.

 Your team will also need to answer your customers’ questions.
 In fact, they may end up answering the same questions over and over again.
 Some of these questions may include:

 - Where can I find a full list of your product ingredients?

 Manually typing out responses to questions like these can take up a lot of your team’s time.
 To avoid this problem, it’s best to use Keeping to create templates that include responses to the most frequently asked questions.
 Then, share these templates with your team.
 The next time your team receives one of these questions from a customer, they can insert a response template into their email with one click of the mouse.

-Using templates to address frequently asked questions can save your team time so they can focus on handling more complex customer support requests.
+Using a knowledge base and templates to address frequently asked questions can save your team time so they can focus on handling more complex customer support requests.

 Be sure to set expectations for your customer support team.

-Your team needs to know how you expect them to respond to incoming customer support requests.
+Your group members need to know how you expect them to respond to incoming customer emails.
 What tone do you expect them to take?
 How do you want them to address customers?
 Is there any language you want them to avoid using in their responses?
 Remember, they are the face of your company, so they need to know how you want them to represent your business.